deimermendez14/dvp-backend-test/README.md

 This project follows the hexagonal architecture pattern (also known as "Ports and Adapters").
 The hexagonal architecture encourages separation of concerns by organizing the code into layers that represent different application-oriented responsibilities towards the domain or business logic.

 TypeORM was used as an object-relational mapper (ORM) to interact with the database.
+Please run the migrations.

 The API documentation is generated and available through Swagger UI.
 You can access the documentation through localhost:${PORT}/docs